Matched input transistor set for Adcom Amplifiers (and other brands)

-Two pairs of matched Fairchild KSC1845, for input section of Adcom GFA-535, GFA-545, GFA-555, and many others.
+Two pairs of matched On Semi / Fairchild KSC1845, for input section of Adcom GFA-535, GFA-545, GFA-555, and many other amplifiers.
 Matching is performed at 1mA collector current.
 Includes copper foil tape and heat-shrink tube for thermal bonding.

 This is the jig I use to find the matching pairs of transistors.
 Read all about it here on this thread at DIYaudio.com.

 I match the devices to within 1% on the jig, with the fan keeping their temperatures even, and then confirm that result with the transistors thermally bonded in still air.
 Assuming the rest of the amplifier is running well, with the inputs shorted, you should see less than 20mV on the outputs of a GFA-5×5 MKI, and less than 5mV on a MKII.
 (MKII has a DC servo, so the DC offset you see at the output is not an indicator of good matching.)